Some posts contain compensated links. Please read this disclaimer for more info.

-Read on to discover updates ferry schedules and extra travel suggestions to visit two of the most beautiful islands in Greece
+Read on to discover ferry schedules and extra travel suggestions to visit two of the most beautiful islands in Greece.

 Ferry Travel In Greece

 Travel in Greece is not as complex as it might look like when you first start planning your trip.
 You might just need some help learning to read the schedules of the ferry to Santorini from Mykonos (or vice versa) and getting used to somewhat slower traveling times.

-As you might already imagine, a country with so many beautiful and different islands to discover, is better when it’s explored by sea.
+As you might already imagine, a country with so many beautiful and different islands to discover is better when it’s explored by sea.
 After all, this is the locals’ favorite way of getting from Mykonos to Santorini, too!

 Although there are several places in Greece you can visit traveling by plane, when it comes to some of the islands, ferry travel is the way to go.
-And yes, both Mykonos and Santorini host international airports, but there’s nothing as romantic as island-hopping in Greece, let’s take a look.
+And yes, both Mykonos and Santorini have international airports, but there’s nothing as romantic as island-hopping in Greece.
+Let’s take a look.

-There are several Ferry Companies in Greece covering different routes and island clusters, when it comes it the Cyclades, in the central part of the Aegean, it’s a great idea to trust a reliable ferry company that could help you choose the best routes, schedules, and even fees.
+There are several ferry companies in Greece that cover different routes and island clusters.
+When it comes to the Cyclades, in the central part of the Aegean Sea, it’s a great idea to trust a reliable ferry company that could help you choose the best routes, schedules, and even fees.
 And whenever you can, go ahead and book your tickets online in order to save time and money.

 Visiting Mykonos And Santorini

-Probably the two most coveted destinations in Greece, cosmopolitan Mykonos and romantic Santorini always make it to any first-timer’s bucket-list to Greece.
+Probably the two most coveted destinations in Greece, cosmopolitan Mykonos and romantic Santorini, always make it onto any first-timer’s bucket list to Greece.

 Famous and popular for different reasons, it’s common for people to include these two gems in their first Greece itinerary.
-And traveling from Mykonos to Santorini (or vice-versa) is not as complicated as you might think.
+And traveling from Mykonos to Santorini or from Santorini (back) to Mykonos is not as complicated as you might think.
 In fact, the easiest way to visit Mykonos and Santorini is certainly by ferry!

 Why Should You Visit One Or The Other

-Despite both islands belong to the Cycladic group and share a few similar characteristics when it comes to whitewashed architecture and blue-domed churches, the islands have quite a different essence.
+Despite both islands belonging to the Cycladic Islands group and sharing a few similar characteristics when it comes to whitewashed architecture and blue-domed churches, both islands have quite a different essence.

-Mykonos, with a rather flat landscape deeply contrasts with the mountainous and volcanic terrain you can find in Santorini, where small cave houses face one of the most romantic calderas in the world.
+Mykonos features a relatively flat landscape that deeply contrasts with the mountainous and volcanic terrain of Santorini, where small cave houses face one of the most romantic calderas in the world.

-Upon arrival to Santorini, you will be mesmerised by the impressive views of the volcano, in striking contrast with the deep blue color of the sea that surrounds the island.
-Home to the most spectacular sunsets over the Aegean, the island is a great place for a couple getaway, a romantic escape, or even a honeymoon.
+Upon arrival to Santorini, you will be mesmerized by the impressive views of the volcano, in striking contrast with the deep blue color of the sea that surrounds the island.
+Home to the most spectacular sunsets over the Aegean, Santorini is an excellent place for a couple’s getaway, a romantic escape, or even a honeymoon.

 Getting From Mykonos To Santorini